nuuuwan/lk_parliament_docs/tests/data/en.md

     3. For the purpose of this section, “multi-year expenditure commitments” means an expenditure commitment the settlement of which requires appropriation from the Appropriation Acts of the financial years succeeding the relevant financial year and shall include public investment projects, related recurrent costs, obligations of the Government under public–private partnership projects and other investments and financing arrangements.

+    - ( 1) The Minister of Finance shall ensure that the multi- year expenditure commitments proposed in the annual budget of any relevant year are consistent with the medium- term fiscal framework.

 32. **Procurement** -
     1. Every public entity shall procure the goods, services, works, consultancy services and information systems in compliance with the procurement procedures specified in written laws and guidelines issued from time to time by the National Procurement Commission.